-Table 4 is derived from table 2 and 3, it shows the difference between the performance of the transferred model and the validation model in the validation sample to which the model was transferred.
-For example: The low-volume model transferred to the high-volume validation sample results in a mistriage rate of 0.52 (0.39 - 0.72).
+Table 4 is derived from table 2 and 3, and shows the difference between the performance of the transferred model and the validation model in the validation sample to which the model was transferred.
+For example: The low-volume model transferred to the high-volume validation sample resulted in a mistriage rate of 0.52 (0.39 - 0.72).
 The high-volume model validation mistriage rate was 0.27 (0.16 - 0.38).
-The difference then being 0.52 – 0.27 = 0.25, meaning there was an increased mistriage rate of 0.25 (0.08 - 0.52) from this particular model transfer.
-In clinical terms, this means that among 100 trauma patients, 25 more patients would be wrongly classified as having major or minor trauma following this model transfer.
+The difference then being 0.52 – 0.27 = 0.25, meaning there was an increased mistriage rate of 0.25 (0.08 - 0.52) from this model transfer.
+In clinical terms, this means that out of 100 trauma patients, 25 more patients, with an uncertainty ranging between 8 and 52 more patients, would be wrongly classified as having major or minor trauma following this model transfer.

 Table 4.
 Model performance difference, i.e. transferred model performance minus model validation sample performance in the validation sample receiving the transferred model.
 Data are presented as point estimates with 95% uncertainty intervals (95% UI).